 Senior cross country and track & field runner Julie Fobes was named the OAC Scholar-Athlete of the Month for her achievements both in and out of the classroom.
 Fobes, a nursing major, is a five-time Academic All-Ohio Athletic conference honoree and a member of the national honor society Lambda Sigma.
 A muskie captain, she holds the Muskingum records in the 5K and one-mile races and recently earned All-Ohio honors in the 5,000 meter run.
 Congratulations Julie!

-100%...
+Muskie Nurses 100%...
 The Muskingum University Department of Nursing is delighted to announce that all 2016 pre-licensure graduates have passed the NCLEX (National Council Licensure Examination) on their first attempt!
 Congratulations and well done to each of you from the faculty and staff of the Nursing department.
-Warm regards and best wishes on your future in nursing.
+Warm regards and best wishes for your future in nursing.

 The Department of Nursing reflects the mission of Muskingum University by providing quality nursing education which fosters critical thinking, positive action, ethical sensitivity and spiritual growth within the context of a caring community where individual fulfillment is encouraged and human dignity is respected.
 Liberally educated nursing graduates are able to integrate knowledge, skills and values from the arts and sciences to provide safe quality nursing care, to act as advocates for families, groups and communities and to manage twenty-first century changes in the health care system.